-- Competitors: Have I studied the top performers in my farm?
+- Competitors: Have I studied the top performers on my farm?
 What strategies/tools are the top agencies using to build success?

-- Lead Generation: What is my strategy for building relationships in my farm and cultivating those contacts frequently?
+- Lead Generation: What is my strategy for building relationships on my farm and cultivating those contacts frequently?

 - Sales: Do I have a daily/weekly/monthly target for cold calls?
 How many hours each week will I commit to lead generation?

-Real Estate coach Tom Ferry discusses a number of listing sources for agents struggling in a low-inventory market.
+Real Estate coach Tom Ferry discusses several listing sources for agents struggling in a low-inventory market.
 Here are a few of them:

 - Past clients – are you cultivating the contacts in your database?
 How frequently do you communicate with previous contacts to drive referral business?
 You should contact them every quarter.

-- Open houses – invite everyone relevant in your contact list, as well as everyone in your farm!
+- Open houses – invite everyone relevant to your contact list, as well as everyone on your farm!
 Make it an event, not just a walk-through.